 - a.
 Re-write this proof using the non-sequent-style ND we first looked at. - b.
 Say in words what this proof is demonstrating graphically. - c.
-Explain what steps would be necessary to show that $(A \land B) \to C$ is equivalent to $A \to (B \to C)$ .
+Explain what steps would be necessary to show that $(A \land B) \rightarrow C$ is equivalent to $A \rightarrow (B \rightarrow C)$ .
 (This equivalence is usually referred to as (un-)Currying.)